syuvivida/xtozh_common/lxplus_HTcondor/skimming/Readme.md

 source prepare.sh
 ```

 At this point, you should see a file skimTree_C.so in your work directory.
-If you change something in skimTree.C, remember to compile it again.
+Note, if you change something in [skimTree.C](skimTree.C), remember to compile it again.
 ```
 # compile
 root -b -q -e ".L skimTree.C++"